 Type “weather” into any search engine or app store and thousands of results will come back, each claiming to provide more accurate forecasts than the next with up to the minute data.
-Often, amateurs will download many of these apps, consult them all and try to make an informed decision.
-This can lead to a lot of confusion which stems from a simple fact that the vast majority of these weather apps are showing the exact same data in slightly different ways.
-In fact, there are roughly three weather models for North America that offer the resolution and variables necessary for Astronomy forecasts and they update four times a day.
+Often, amateurs astronomers will download many of these apps, consult them all and try to make an informed decision.
+This can lead to a lot of confusion which stems from the simple fact that the vast majority of these weather apps are showing the same weather data, but in slightly different ways.
+In fact there are only a few weather models for North America that offer the resolution and variables necessary to generate an astronomy forecast, and they update four times a day.

 So given there are only a handful of forecast models that can be used, how is it that there are thousands of weather apps all showing slightly different results?
 The answer is usually a mixture of the following

-Luckily, there are a couple basic principles we can follow to help get the best weather data
+Luckily, there are a few basic principles we can follow to help get the best weather data

 Astrospheric follows these basic principles to ensure accurate representation of the model data

-Astrospheric uses the Canadian RDPS model for the primary astronomy variables displayed.
+Astrospheric uses the Canadian RDPS model for its primary variables.
 For additional variables (Aerosol optical depth, long range cloud cover and jet stream) Astrospheric uses the GFS model.
+Smoke is brought in from NOAAs RAP model.
 The RDPS model covers Canada, USA, and portions of Mexico, which is why Astrospheric works in these regions only.

-Seeing and Transparency data are provided by Allan Rahill’s incredible astronomy variables, which are derived from the RDPS model.
-The “Enhanced” astronomy variables Astrospheric is introducing are also derived off of RDPS and are based on the latest scientific research and tuned through input from observers like you.
+Seeing and Transparency data are upgrades based on Allan Rahill’s incredible astronomy variables, which are derived from the RDPS model.
+Astrospheric has introducing updates to these variables that are also derived off of RDPS and are based on the latest scientific research and tuned through input from observers like you.

-When you request a forecast using Astrospheric, the server parses through ~200 million raw data points to build a specialized astronomy forecast for that exact location.
-Sun and Moon data is also built for the exact location.
+When you request a forecast using Astrospheric, the server parses through hundreds of millions of raw data points to build a specialized astronomy forecast for your exact location.
+Sun, Moon, and ISS data is also built for the exact location.
 This is why it can take a few seconds to generate a forecast which is considered an acceptable trade off to ensure that the most relevant data is being returned.